stanley07/fantom/README.md

 ## Requirements
 - A web browser with MetaMask or another Ethereum wallet extension installed.
-- An account on the Polygon network with funds to purchase NFTs and pay for transaction fees.
+- An account on the Mantle network with funds to purchase NFTs and pay for transaction fees.

 ## Installation
-1. Clone the repository: `git clone https://github.com/stanley07/nextjs-blog.git`
+1. Clone the repository: `git clone https://github.com/stanley07/mantle.git`
 2. Navigate to the project directory: `cd your-repository`
 3. Install the dependencies: `npm install`

 ## Configuration
 1. Create a new file named `.env`.
 2. Define the following environment variables in the `.env` file:
-   - `REACT_APP_NETWORK_URL`: The URL of the Polygon network RPC endpoint.
+   - `REACT_APP_NETWORK_URL`: The URL of the Mantle network RPC endpoint.
-   - `REACT_APP_CONTRACT_ADDRESS`: The address of the NFT contract deployed on Polygon.
+   - `REACT_APP_CONTRACT_ADDRESS`: The address of the NFT contract deployed on Mantle.
    - `REACT_APP_CONTRACT_ABI`: The ABI (Application Binary Interface) of the NFT contract.
-   - `REACT_APP_MARKETPLACE_ADDRESS`: The address of the marketplace contract deployed on Polygon.
+   - `REACT_APP_MARKETPLACE_ADDRESS`: The address of the marketplace contract deployed on Mantle.
    - `REACT_APP_MARKETPLACE_ABI`: The ABI of the marketplace contract.

 ## Usage